nktsitas/kineticjs-editable-text/README.md

 ------------

 * Selecting text is not supported.
-* Copy paste (outside text) is not fully functional yet.
+* Copy paste (from outside text) is not fully functional yet.

 Installing - Usage